-What bothers me the most about this particular myth is the solution that is offered.
-Instead of explaining the importance of fiber in a bettas diet, the solution to the problem has been to feed only dry pellet or freeze dried food as a main food source with soft foods as a treat on occasion.
+It is important that a Betta fish is not only offered pellets.
 I can’t stress enough the shortcomings of dry pellet, flake and freeze-dried foods.
-Many of these foods contain less then 10% moisture and consist mainly of foods indigestible to bettas.
+Many of these foods contain less then 10% moisture and consist mainly of foods indigestible to Bettas.
 Most of this food passes through the betta and ends up dirtying the tank water causing more work for you in the long run.
-Because these foods are so low in moisture and high in indigestible fillers, they often get stuck in the betta’s digestive track where they swell with water and cause blockages.
-Offering these foods as a solution actually increases your betta’s risk of bloating, constipation and Swim Bladder Disorder.
-While I do believe there is a place for betta pellets and flake food in a betta’s diet, it is not the solution to curing betta bloat.
+These foods are so low in moisture and high in indigestible fillers, they often get stuck in the Betta’s digestive track where they swell with water and cause blockages.
+Offering these foods as a solution actually increases your Betta’s risk of bloating, constipation and Swim Bladder Disorder.
+Dry food should always be given in moderation.

 For a list of great betta food ideas, visit our feeding page.